- Dec 11, 2018: Instagram API is depreciated

 - Apr 4, 2018: Facebook API no longer provides commentators’ names for comments posted on public Facebook pages/groups, rendering the network discovery ineffective since Netlytic is unable to determine who mentions or replies to whom without knowing the poster’s unique identifier/name.

 - Dec 18, 2017: Due to a technical issue related to moving the platform to a new (more powerful) server, the site was down between 2am-10am(ET).
-All systems are working properly now.
-Sorry for any inconvenience.

 - If you had any Twitter live collectors and there were more than 1000 tweets generated based on your search query during this period, there is a chance that some tweets would be missed.